Authorization

 Click the New integration button on the My integrations page to create a new integration.

-Once the integration is created, you can update its settings as needed under the Capabilities tab and retrieve the integration token under Secrets.
+Once the integration is created, you can update its settings as needed under the Configuration tab and retrieve the integration token in this tab.

 The integration token will be used to authenticate REST API requests.
 The integration sends the same token in every API request.